-On the margins of the Conference of the State Parties to the United Nations Convention against Corruption (UNCAC), UNODC and the Administrative Control Authority of Egypt today signed a Memorandum of Understanding signifying their commitment to join forces in the fight against corruption.
+7 November 2017 - On the margins of the seventh Conference of the State Parties to the United Nations Convention against Corruption (UNCAC), UNODC and the Administrative Control Authority of Egypt signed a Memorandum of Understanding (MoU) on Monday, reiterating their commitment to join forces in the fight against this crime.

-Following the signature of the Memorandum, Mr. Yury Fedotov, UNODC Executive Director said, "this Memorandum will not only serve as a framework to further deepen our cooperation with the Administrative Control Authority to fight the scourge of corruption, but it also represents a major step in enhancing the important partnership between Egypt and UNODC."
+Following the signing ceremony, UNODC Executive Director Yury Fedotov said: "This Memorandum not only serves as a framework to further deepen our cooperation with the Administrative Control Authority to fight the scourge of corruption, but it also represents a major step in enhancing the important partnership between Egypt and UNODC."

-Through its national project " Supporting Measures to Combat Corruption and Money Laundering, and to Foster Asset Recovery in Egypt", funded by the European Union, Canada, and Romania, UNODC supported Egypt in preparing the development of the national strategy and provided expertise in revising relevant legislative provisions, including on access to information and witness protection, as well as the development of codes of conduct.
-The UNODC-developed goCASE and goAML case management and analysis systems have been rolled out in Egypt, supplemented with advanced training sessions on financial investigations, financial cybercrime and the protection of public funds.
-Two awareness raising media campaigns were intensively broadcasted on Egyptian public and private channels, reaching millions of Egyptians.
-Most recently, the cooperation has focused on supporting Egypt in implementing recommendations derived from the UNCAC Implementation Review Mechanism.
+UNODC-developed goCASE and goAML case management and analysis systems have been deployed in Egypt, supplemented with advanced training sessions on financial investigations, financial cybercrime and the protection of public funds.
+Two media campaigns to increase awareness have been broadcasted through a number of Egyptian public and private channels, reaching millions of Egyptians.
+Most recently, the cooperation has focused on supporting Egypt in implementing recommendations received from the UNCAC Implementation Review Mechanism.